Southampton - Fulham: How to watch, start time, stream, odds, prediction

 Southampton

-QUESTIONABLE: Oriol Romeu (ankle), Jan Bednarek (leg).
-OUT: Ryan Bertrand (calf), Will Smallbone (knee).
+OUT: Oriol Romeu (ankle), Jan Bednarek (leg), Ryan Bertrand (calf), Will Smallbone (knee).

 Fulham